 Steps to mount a disk or partition in Linux:

-2. Identify the disk or partition you want to mount.
+2. Identify the disk or partition that requires mounting by listing block devices.

 $ lsblk